-Listed below is a list of my favorite books that I want to share with you.
-Please take the time and reach out to your child’s teacher for books being used in the classroom related to the study and of course visit the library for more books.
-In addition, librarians are a great resource and offer lots of assistance.
+Listed below are some of my favorite books that I want to share with you.
+Please, take the time to explore your neighborhood library this summer.
+They have some great enrichment programs for all ages.
+In addition, librarians are great resources and offer lots of assistance.